 The interns participate in the Essentials of Family Medicine rotation, which is scheduled during their 4th block rotation.
 During this rotation, residents learn the foundations of Family Medicine and gain knowledge in health promotion and chronic disease management.

 This rotation is filled with fun and educational team building activities.
-The residents get an introduction to our longitudinal procedure curriculum by spending an afternoon in our procedure lab at South Pointe Hospital.
+The residents get an introduction to our longitudinal procedure curriculum by spending an afternoon in our procedure workshop at South Pointe Hospital.
 Residents are also introduced to self-reflection portfolios, which help foster life-long learning.

 There are also numerous didactic opportunities, including the Friday Sports Medicine Fellow Lecture series and the Sports Medicine Lecture Series, organized by the Cleveland Clinic Sports Health faculty.
 The Primary Care Sports Medicine Fellows also precept at our Family Medicine Clinics, providing the Family Medicine Residency Program with an outstanding educational experience and exposure to the field of sports medicine.

 Call the Sports Medicine Department at 216.444.2185.

 Care Enhancement (CE) is an exciting newer educational experience that we piloted successfully in the 2011-2012 academic year and are continuing to shape going forward.
 Our concept is that residents learn about the care of our most vulnerable patients by coordinating and delivering services to this population during this block.
 It feels really good when you know that something you arranged or did yourself made a big difference for a patient.
 The CE resident communicates closely with the Inpatient Team and Center for Family Medicine (CFM) physicians and staff to identify opportunities to prevent hospital admissions and readmissions, enhance quality of life, improve patient and caregiver satisfaction, and prevent adverse outcomes.
 Contact with patients and families can occur in the home, in the CFM, in the hospital, or in the nursing home or other extended care facility.